 Also, for your information, none of the Malay locals actually say saya cinta awak.
-It's a phrase that only foreign speakers or tourist use.
-It sounds a bit too standard, too formal - and that is not how the Malay spoken language works.
-The Malaysians use Bahasa colloquially, so if you want to speak like a true local and impress your loved ones, go ahead and say saya cintakan awak!
+It’s a phrase that only foreign speakers or tourist use.
+It sounds a bit too standard, too formal – and that is not how the Malay spoken language works.
+The Malaysians use Bahasa colloquially, so if you want to speak like a true local and impress your date or loved ones, go ahead and say saya cintakan awak!

 Congratulations!
 You have now learned how to say I love you in Malay!

 As you love someone, you can never run away from the feeling of missing a person – especially if the people you love are physically distant from you.
 You can translate that feeling of need for someone by including the word rindu.
 In the Malay language, the word rindu literally means miss.
 So, in the Malay spoken context, you can tell them that you miss them by saying:

 Naturally, when a person tells “I miss you,” one would often feel appreciated and supported.
 Words like saya rindu awak can definitely please a person and enhance the adoration between the two people.

 How Do I Reply I Love You And I Miss You In Malay?